 This section addresses the programming features of the control.
 It is important to fully understand its capabilities.
 This section addresses the adjustment of Appliance Settings / System Settings / Maintenance Settings and System Diagnostics to help customize your control.

-already fit your hydronic design and may not require any adjustment at all.
+However, the control is programmed with factory defaults that may already fit your hydronic design and may not require any adjustment at all.